Albin-Reji/Albin-Reji/README.md

 ## 🎯 Hobbies & Interests

 - **Programming**: Actively participating in coding challenges and hackathons to improve problem-solving skills.
-- **Movies**: Watching films and documentaries, especially those related to technology and artificial intelligence.
+- **Movies**: Enjoying films and documentaries, especially those related to technology and artificial intelligence.

 ---